oziris78/oziris78/README.md

 <h1 align="center"> 🚀 About Me</h1>

 - Hello, my name is Oğuzhan Topaloğlu.
-I'm known as "OziRis78" or "Tünerik Gezgini" on the web.
+I'm also known as "OziRis78" or "Tünerik Gezgini" on the web.
 - I study Computer Engineering & Mathematical Engineering at Yıldız Technical University in Istanbul, Turkey.
-- I have spent my first 2.5 years of university to learn as many programming languages as I can.
-- Now I usually do various projects depending on what I'm recently interested in.
+- I know many languages and I usually do various projects depending on what I'm recently interested in.
-- I'm interested in backend, frontend and game development.
-I usually use Java, JS and Python.
+- I'm interested in backend, frontend and game development and I mostly use Java, JS and Python.
 - Me and my best friend are calling ourselves Twistral Studios.
 We usually create games and tools.
 My friend only helps me with design related stuff.
 I am the only developer of Twistral Studios and I write all of the code that it owns.